FairwindsOps/pluto/ROADMAP.md

 Roadmap will mostly be tracked in issues and feature requests.
 We expect this project to remain fairly stable, since it is a single-purpose CLI tool.
 Planned features include:

 - Helm 2 support (maybe)
-- DeprecatedIn vs. purt Deprecated.
+- DeprecatedIn vs. pure Deprecated.
 Will support multiple versions of Kubernetes deprecations